xxruyle/eecs563-p2p-project/README.md

 In auth.py, there are functions for logging in and registering.

-Authenticatiion is achieved with hashing.
+Authentication is achieved with hashing.
 When the user enters a password using the register action, the password will be hashed using sha256.

 ```python
 password = 'test password'